Sustainable Development Goals

 16.2.3Proportion of young women and men aged 18–29 years who experienced sexual violence by age 18

-Data on the third indicator (16.2.3), also from UNICEF, shows that approximately 2.8% of women aged 18-29 years had experienced sexual violence in childhood.
-The estimate is based on data from 60 countries (only 12 countries collect data on men).
+Data on the third indicator, also from UNICEF, shows that approximately 3.3% of women aged 18-29 years had experienced sexual violence in childhood.
+The estimate is based on survey data from 55 countries from 2014-2021.

 Target 16.3